shd101wyy/markdown-preview-enhanced/README.md

 Markdown Preview Enhanced is an open source project released under the [University of Illinois/NCSA Open Source License](LICENSE.md).
 Its ongoing development is made possible thanks to the support by these awesome [backers](./docs/backers.md).
 You can help make this project better by [supporting us on Patreon]().
 Thank you!

 ## Introduction
-Markdown Preview Enhanced is an Atom extension that provides you with many useful functionalities such as automatic scroll sync, math typesetting, mermaid, PlantUML, pandoc, etc. A lot of its ideas are inspired by [Markdown Preview Plus](https://github.com/atom-community/markdown-preview-plus) and [RStudio Markdown](http://rmarkdown.rstudio.com/).
+Markdown Preview Enhanced is an Atom extension that provides you with many useful functionalities such as automatic scroll sync, math typesetting, mermaid, PlantUML, pandoc, PDF export, etc. A lot of its ideas are inspired by [Markdown Preview Plus](https://github.com/atom-community/markdown-preview-plus) and [RStudio Markdown](http://rmarkdown.rstudio.com/).

 Feel free to ask questions, post issues, submit pull request, and request new features.